 Kids of all ages are warmly welcomed at Finca Naranja.
 Out in the meadow you'll find a play area with a trampoline cleverly dug into the ground for maximum safety, as well as swings, table tennis and a slide.
 The swimming pool will be the main focus of any child's attention.

 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)

 Family friendly accommodation:

-Suite 1 can fit a baby cot, Suite 2 has space for a baby cot and a rollaway bed, and the Deluxe Suites have mezzanine sleeping areas with a double or twin beds (note there's a fairly steep staircase up to them), plus space downstairs for a baby cot.
+Suite 2 has space for a baby cot and a sofa bed, and the Deluxe Suites have mezzanine sleeping areas with a double or twin beds (note there's a fairly steep staircase up to them), plus space downstairs for a baby cot.

 There are basic kitchenettes to self-cater meals, but note there are no ovens or microwaves

 Kids Activities on site:

 - Two friendly donkeys

 - Roman ruins to discover nearby at Acinipo